kant/watson-training-from-on-prem-data/README.md

 ## Troubleshooting

-* `No secure gateways found.`: You're secure gateway client (in Docker) is not connected.
+* `No secure gateways found`: You're secure gateway client (in Docker) is not connected.

 ## Links